gaehlerm/SoftwareEngineering/README.md

 Now the `heater_state` can be `on` or `off`.
 This is much more intuitive to read.

 Once one found this solution it looks so natural.
 This code is so much more readable than the encoded string that is absolutely worth the additional effort it takes to write this struct and the enum.
-The code has now become significantly longer, but remember: we always code for readability and not for fewest lines of code.
+The code has now become significantly longer, but remember: we always code for readability and not for the fewest lines of code.

 The code using this dataclass is super simple.
 Opposite to the string solution there is no logic, comparison or anything similar required.
 It is simply obvious how to use it.